turingschool/curriculum-site/module3/lessons/intro-to-cypress-prework.md

 4. Click "Create spec" to generate the new test file, then "Okay, run the spec" to run the tests.

-5. Cypress will create the file and show it in the list of specs.
+5. Cypress will create some files and run the sample test.

-6. Go back to your text editor and open the `dashboard_spec.cy.js` file.
-You can see the file structure in the IDE.and the code that was generated for us.
+6. Go back to your text editor and notice the new `cypress` directory.
+You can see there are many files there for us.
+We'll explore them as we go.

-This process creates a new test file specifically for testing your dashboard functionality.
-As you become more familiar with Cypress, you'll find this interface makes it easy to organize and manage your test suite.

-Here is the code that was generated for us:
+Here is the code that was generated for us in the `cypress/e2e/dashboard_spec.cy.js` file:
 ```js
 describe('template spec', () => {
   it('passes', () => {